USCRPL/GeckoMoped/README.md

 #### License

-As far as I can tell, GeckoDrive did not include any sort of license with GeckoMotion.
-Accordingly, I am releasing this library as public domain.

-That said, it is still 90% their code, and they deserve all the credit for writing it and getting it this far.
+This library is still owned by GeckoDrive and subject to their freeware release terms.
 I just added some polish on top of it.

 #### Dependencies